Coachnmomof3/UCB_COVID_Prediction_Model/README.md

                 target_size=(200,200),
                 batch_size=batch_size,
                 classes= ["COVID19", "NORMAL","Viral_Pneumonia"],
-                class_mode="categorical", subset="validation", shuffle=True, seed=30)
+                class_mode="categorical", subset="validation", shuffle=False, seed=30)

 I decided on a 70/30 split to analyze as a team to start for this model.
 We used the function image_dataset_from_directory() then include all the rest of the inputs as needed.I began to use photo augemntation for training to use as a class balancer for the neural network to learn.
 You can look at what inputs I did with the ImageDataGenerator().
+But notice how on weeks 3/4 i used shuffle= False.
+This was giving our team lots of trouble with our predictions for the final table join.
+Setting Shuffle=False we were now able to correctly predict individual photos.

-# Model
+# Models

 ### Week 1
 The model I created was very simple and basic for a start.
 I simply wanted to create a basic neural network without any transfer learning involved to make sure my data was being imported correctly.